-(a) that Voice-frequency telegraph (VFT) systems standardized by the CCITT for 50-baud channels are described in Recommendations R.31 (for amplitude modulation) and R.35 (for frequency modulation).
+- (a) that Voice-frequency telegraph (VFT) systems standardized by the CCITT for 50-baud channels are described in Recommendations R.31 (for amplitude modulation) and R.35 (for frequency modulation).
 Systems that comply with these Recommendations are those normally recommended by the CCITT.
-However, it may sometimes be advisable to use a VFT system for a speed of 50 bauds in which the channels have wider spacing than in systems complying with Recommendations R.31 and R.35,

-(b) that the use of channels with a spacing of more than 120 Hz for a modulation rate of 50 bauds offers certain advantages in the following cases:

-- i) on links with not much traffic (which it is not intended to increase to more than 12 channels for a long time to come); - ii) on links where channels are required to have less distortion than on channels established in accordance with Recommendations R.31 and R.35; - iii) as far as maintenance is concerned, wideband equipment requires less attention, that when Administrations agree to set up a 50-baud VFT system with spacing of more than 120 Hz, the VFT equipment should have the following characteristics:

-(c) that in particular, if telephone-type circuits carrying VFT systems are unstable, the use of wideband channels together with frequency modulation is recommended,

-(d) Moreover that, if systems are standardized so that only one modulation method is used, the cost of equipment should be lower.
+However, it may sometimes be advisable to use a VFT system for a speed of 50 bauds in which the channels have wider spacing than in systems complying with Recommendations R.31 and R.35, - (b) that the use of channels with a spacing of more than 120 Hz for a modulation rate of 50 bauds offers certain advantages in the following cases: - on links with not much traffic (which it is not intended to increase to more than 12 channels for a long time to come); - ii) on links where channels are required to have less distortion than on channels established in accordance with Recommendations R.31 and R.35; - iii) as far as maintenance is concerned, wideband equipment requires less attention, - (c) that in particular, if telephone-type circuits carrying VFT systems are unstable, the use of wideband channels together with frequency modulation is recommended, - (d) Moreover that, if systems are standardized so that only one modulation method is used, the cost of equipment should be lower.